casillajec/pygame-ai/docs/guide.rst

 ===============

-This guide is meant to explain the basic concepts you need to know to integrate this library into your game, it is not meant to explain how to create games with PyGame, although it does include a very basic game structure that you can use as a template.
+This guide is meant to explain the basic concepts you need to know to integrate this library into your game; it is not meant to explain how to create games with PyGame, although it does include a very basic game structure that you can use as a template.